Baby Girl Names I Love, But Won’t be Using

 Origin: Anglo-Norman

 How adorable is this name?
-Does it not just scream southern belle?
-This is a newer addition to my list of names I love, again stemming from my short stint in the south.
+Does it not just scream Southern Belle?
+This is a newer addition to my list of names I love, again stemming from my short stint in the South.
 Of course, I love this name for the same reasons I love Savannah, but I found this name extra special because of the Edgar Allen Poe poem “Annabelle Lee.”
 In case you are unaware, Edgar Allen Poe was born in Boston and died in Baltimore.
 Baltimoreans alike share a special bond with this American author, often considering him a staple in Baltimore history.

 Quinn